Chartchai Chionoi: Early life

 He was born into a poor family near Hua Lamphong quarter in Bangkok.
-Later, he moved with his family to settle down on the Thonburi side close to Wat Mai Phiren temple, where he started boxing for the first time in the event organized by Royal Thai Navy.
+Later, he moved with his family to settle down on the Thonburi side close to Wat Mai Phiren temple, where he started boxing for the first time in the event organized by the Royal Thai Navy.

 Professional career

-Chartchai Chionoi was the second world boxing champion from Thailand, following his Idol Pone Kingpetch.
+Chartchai Chionoi was the second world boxing champion from Thailand, following his idol Pone Kingpetch.
 Unlike most Thai fighters, Chartchai was never involved in the Thai combat art Muay Thai.

-Chartchai Chionoi turned pro on March 27, 1959 with a second-round knockout over Somsak Kritsanasuwan.
+Chartchai Chionoi turned pro on March 27, 1959, with a second-round knockout over Somsak Kritsanasuwan.
 He went 7-0-1 in his first eight pro fights, with a six-round draw against Sala Kampuch the only blemish.
 In his ninth professional fight, he lost a 6-round decision to Singtong Por Tor.
 He avenged this loss five years later with a 10-round decision against Por Tor.

 Chionoi traveled to Japan for his next 11 fights, going 8 and 3 in the process.
 All three of his losses were by 10-round decisions, including a loss at the hands of the reigning OPBF Jr. Featherweight Champion Haruo Sakamoto.
 The other two fighters that defeated Chionoi during this time, Mitsunori Seki and Akira Oguchi, lost rematches with him.

 After fighting in Japan for a year, Chionoi returned to his native Thailand for his next four fights, his only loss to Ernesto Miranda, whom he later defeated in a rematch.

 On September 22, 1962, in Quezon City, Philippines, Chionoi met Primo Famiro for the vacant OPBF Flyweight Championship.
 Chionoi decisioned Famiro over twelve rounds to capture the vacant title.
 In July of the following year, Chionoi lost his first defense of the OPBF Flyweight Championship in a decision to Tsuyoshi Nakamura in Osaka, Japan.
 Nakamura made ten successful defenses of the OPBF Championship, before finally losing it in October 1969.

 Chionoi went 19-2-1 over the next three years to earn his first world title shot.
 During that stretch, he won a 10-round decision over WBA and WBC Flyweight Champion Salvatore Burruni.
 Burruni had captured his world titles by defeating Chionoi's predecessor, Pone Kingpetch, in April 1965.

 On December 30, 1966, Chionoi challenged the World Flyweight Champion Walter McGowan (lineal champion, recognized by EBU, BBBofC and The Ring).
 He stopped McGowan in the 9th round to capture the vacant WBC Flyweight Title, his first world title.
 Chionoi made four successful title defenses during this first reign as champion, including victories over McGowan in their rematch, and Efren Torres.